deniz195/zeroguess/README.md

 This makes ZeroGuess useful for complex fitting functions with multiple parameters and for large datasets where computation efficiency is important.

-### Limitations

-ZeroGuess has several current limitations to consider:

-**Technical Limitations:**
-- Only one-dimensional independent variables are currently supported
-- Requires consistent sampling of the independent variable across datasets

-These technical limitations can be addressed in future versions.
-If you need these features, please raise an issue on GitHub.

-**Fundamental Limitations:**
-- Users must define appropriate parameter ranges for their specific use case (though this is typically feasible as parameters in physical systems are usually bounded)
-- Parameter ambiguity can affect learning effectiveness (see "Canonical Representations" section)

 ## Features